Language Translation

 • Spring Mill State Park Alerts (4)

-• INN CLOSED: Spring Mill Inn is closed for renovations.
-This includes lodging rooms, conference facilities, and the Millstone Dining Room.
-Anticipated completion and reopening is late fall 2024.
+• INN REOPENS SOON: Spring Mill Inn has been closed for renovations and will reopen for lodging reservations on Dec.
+6. The closure included lodging rooms, conference facilities, and the Millstone Dining Room.
 Read more about the renovations.
 Enjoy our other six beautiful state park inns.

 • DONALDSON SHELTER CLOSED: Due to significant damage sustained during severe storms on March 31, 2023, the Donaldson Shelter will remain closed until further notice.
 All affected reservation holders will be contacted.

-• The grist mill will not grind until further notice pending extensive repairs to shaft, water wheel and flume are completed.
+• GRIST MILL GRINDING: The grist mill will not grind until further notice pending extensive repairs to shaft, water wheel and flume are completed.

 Address